f3d3r3r/ng2-auto-save/README.md

 The user must provide a unique identifier for their content.

 Later I'll try to provide a way to configure, so you can save to Session storage, if it's sensitive data.
+Also users should have control over what data they want to remove.
+Now you do this manually by tinkering with LocalStorage.

 ### example

-This should survive page reload, browser close, etc...
+This textbox content should survive page reload, browser close, etc...
 ```
 <div>
 <textarea placeholder="{{hint}}"